alex-esc/posts/_posts/2020-03-24-im-back-baby.md

 title: "The Show Must Go On"
 ---

 My computer is working now!
-This is just an anouncement, I'll be posting more often.<!--more-->
+This is just an announcement, I'll be posting more often.<!--more-->